( education / news / rss ) The package could help theatres, museums and music venues stay afloat during the pandemic, but for some its too late

 ( life / health / drugs ) List of Culprit Drugs (according to them): Excedrin PM, Tylenol PM, Nytol, Sominex, Unisom, Benadryl, Dramamine, Paxil, Detrol, Demerol, Elavil

 ( life / money / employment ) Something I've always hated about working for someone else is that you're expected to believe (or convincingly pretend, in the corporate setting, anyway) that the people in positions above you are in fact superior to you.
 It's just one more thing to gnaw at me during my time there.
-That expectation seems to be even stronger the further east you go ... read more
+That expectation seems to be even stronger the further ... read more

 ( life / health / food ) Good to know.